freeCodeCamp/freeCodeCamp/guide/english/linux/basic-linux-commands/index.md

 - Removes the directory that follows the command. `rmdir folder1` will delete the directory named folder1 if it exists.

  7. **rm** - remove
 - This command removes files, not directories. `rm file.txt` will remove the file named file.txt as long as it exists and is in the current directory.
+Add '-r' flag to remove a directory that is not empty,'-f' ignore nonexistent files, never prompt.

  8. **touch** - creates file
 - The touch command is used to create a file.
 It can be anything, from an empty txt file to an empty zip file. 'touch new.txt' will create a new file with name new.